jeakfrw/plugin-template/README.md

 git remote add origin <your-repository-uri>

 # Pull any updates to the template (from the templates 'master' branch to the currently checked out branch)
+# We recommend using an interactive merge tool.
+And: remember not accept changes to files like this readMe ^^ - this is yours now.
 git pull template master
 ```